sykhalil/Public-Health-Disease-Surveillance-Architecture-Development-Project/README.md

 ## Step 2: COVID-19 Investigation

 COVID-related diagnosis codes were isolated and analyzed.

-Additional processed outputs:
+Data Frames were filtered for COVID, then merged to create :

 - covid_final_clean.csv
 - covid_dashboard.csv

+files were used for EDA and insights.

 ## Step 3: Dashboard Reporting